robertmand/FAIR-DaSH/_episodes/ep3.md

 > ## Exercise:
 > Given the following publication, are you able to find the globally unique and persistent identifier for the RNAseq data and data descriptions (metadata) (F1)?
 > [Link] (https://doi.org/10.1038/s41591-020-0939-8)
-> {: .challenge}

-> ## Answer:
+> > ## Solution
-> Under “Data and code availability” I am told quote
+> > Under “Data and code availability” I am told quote
  ![Photo from paper https://www.nature.com/articles/s41591-020-0939-8](../fig/rnaseq2.png)
-> Note, that the dataset unique and persistent (unchanging) identifier is E-MTAB-8316, and could also be expressed as [the full URL] (https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-8316)
+> > Note, that the dataset unique and persistent (unchanging) identifier is E-MTAB-8316, and could also be expressed as [the full URL] (https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-8316)
-> Note also that there are 2 other identifiers to 2 single cell RNAseq datasets.
+> > Note also that there are 2 other identifiers to 2 single cell RNAseq datasets.
-> {: .solution}
+> > {: .solution}
+{: .challenge}

 > ## Exercise